 Have you ever wanted to visit Narnia?

-Our ridges have received 15" of fresh snow in the past week!
+Our ridges have received 15 inches of fresh snow in the past week!
 Clearly, it's time to celebrate!

 We were more confident than ever; as some dread these conditions, we live for this.

-We set out, amidst the gargling sounds of the racing snowmobilers and the distant glow of Hidden Valley Ski Resort, into a winter wonderland beyond imagination.
+We set out, amidst the gargling sounds of the racing snowmobiles and the distant glow of Hidden Valley Ski Resort, into a winter wonderland beyond imagination.
 Trudging up and up, through weighted branches, our anticipation of the downhill was mounting.
-Knees bent, large smiles, headlamps slicing paths into the night, and the faint sound of music being absorbed by the increasing snow totals: it was game on.
+With our knees bent, large smiles on our faces, headlamps slicing paths into the night and the faint sound of music being absorbed by the increasing snow totals: it was game on.

-As we covered more ground, we laughed and celebrated clean runs, time itself seemed to have stopped.
+As we covered more ground, we laughed and celebrated clean runs and time itself seemed to have stopped.